umass-cs-187/course-information/syllabus.md

 for me to detect, so don't do it!

 When in doubt, contact me about whether a potential action would be considered plagiarism.
-Copying or using sections of someone else’s program or assignment, even if it has been modified by you, is not acceptable.
+Copying or using sections of someone else's program or assignment, even if it has been modified by you, is not acceptable.
 The University has very clear guidelines for academic misconduct and I will be vigorous in enforcing them.
 Please see the